Sensing-Dev/doc/docs/tutorials/python/save-gendc.md

 sidebar_position: 7
 ---

-# Save Sensor Data
+# Save Sensor Data (GenDC)

-"In this tutorial, we will learn how to save data transferred from a sensor into a binary file.
+In this tutorial, we will learn how to save data transferred from a sensor into a binary file.

+If your device data format is non-GenDC (general camera acquire images), see the next tutorial page [Save Sensor Data (non-GenDC)](./save-image-bin.md).

 ## Prerequisite